mattvenn/earth-to-mars/docs/missions.md

 Tips:

+* Delete the old data before you start,
-* For each sample, use
+* Use `mission.saveData` to store each sample
 * When the robot returns, you'll need to upload each sample with its location.

 This program shows how you could print all your samples: